 iPod + Broadcasting = Podcasting

-The idea of podcasts began in the early 2000s when Tristan Louis proposed attaching sound and video files in RSS feeds.
+The idea of podcasts began in the early 2000s when Tristan Louis proposed attaching sound and video files to RSS feeds.

 The word “podcasting” was introduced in 2004 when a journalist with The Guardian suggested the name by combining Apple’s iPod with broadcasting.
 This new technology emerged when a recorded audio show produced by the NFL’s New England Patriots was made available for fans to download manually.
-However, the first official podcast goes to Doug Kaye’s IT Conversations, which ran from 2003-2012.
+However, the first official podcast is Doug Kaye’s IT Conversations, which ran from 2003 to 2012.

-Podcasting came into vogue a few years later in 2009, when ground-breakers like comedian Joe Rogan began recording conversations and interviews for their fan base to enjoy.
+Podcasting gained popularity a few years later, in 2009, when pioneers like comedian Joe Rogan started recording conversations and interviews for their fans to enjoy.
 Since then, podcasting has continued to evolve, with top shows generating financial returns.

 In May 2020, Spotify signed an exclusive deal with Rogan worth over $100 million, whose podcast, The Joe Rogan Experience, receives north of 200 million downloads each month and is the first podcast to reach over 1 billion downloads.
-So you see, there are a lot of people who listen to podcasts!
+As you can see, many people listen to podcasts.

 While the number of business podcasts is dramatically increasing, the industry remains in its infancy.
-According to eMarketer, the number of podcast listeners in the U.S. is projected to grow 16 percent annually to about 106 million active listeners.
+According to eMarketer, the number of podcast listeners in the U.S. is projected to grow at a rate of 16 percent annually, reaching approximately 106 million active listeners.

 To understand how podcasting works and what tools and services you’ll need to begin, we’ll cover the basics before exploring how your company or brand might benefit from starting a podcast.